 • Many people take antibiotics without first consulting a doctor when they catch a cold.
 Medication should always be taken as advised by the doctor.
 Otherwise, the medicine does not work when needed.
 The problem does not get worse if the doctor shows it soon.

 Spend time with family members instead of getting involved.
-Walk indoors or in the complex or in the garden, do light exercise.
+Walk indoors or in the complex or in the garden, and do light exercise.
 The body will stay strong.

 Winter is the ideal time to visit.
 This time is the time of various fairs and festivals.
 Enjoy these with the necessary precautions.
 The mind will be better.
 When you go somewhere, don’t forget to take the necessary medicine.
 It is best to consult your doctor once before leaving.